Kachin Independence Organisation: History

-In 1969, the KIO changed its name to Wunpawng Mungdan Shang Lawt Hpung, omitting a controversial reference to Jinghpaw, to preserve unity among the different ethnic groups under the Kachin umbrella, especially the Rawang and Lacid.
-In 1989, the New Democratic Army – Kachin split from the KIO due to its political and ethnic differences - the KIO was dominated by members of the Jingpo subgroup, while the NDA-K is led by members of the Lacid subgroup.

 Soldiers from Myanmar's Tatmadaw (armed forces) fought KIA insurgents for over 33 years until a ceasefire was brokered between the two opposing sides in 1994.
 During the ceasefire, the KIO established intimate ties with the central military and appeared to lose its revolutionary fervor becoming more concerned with the spoils of its lucrative ceasefire economy.
 International observers thought they had been weakened by self-interest, opportunism and corruption.
 By working with the KIA, the Tatmadaw capitalized on the resource-rich lands under KIO control providing limited recognition in exchange for access to and security of resources like jade, teak and rubber.
 The ceasefire lasted for 17 years until June 2011, when the Tatmadaw resumed operations against the KIA.
-Despite appearances during the ceasefire, the KIO resurged after 2011 and has continued to make uncompromising political demands and to display more disciplined military and organizational strength.
+Despite appearances during the ceasefire, the KIO resurged after 2011 and has continued to make uncompromising political demands and display more disciplined military and organizational strength.
 The KIO had spent the 17 years building up its legitimacy using grassroots methods, and used its newfound riches to build up its military from a guerilla force to a professionalized army.

 Aside from its major towns and railway corridor, KIO/A-controlled areas in Kachin State remained virtually independent and isolated from the rest of Myanmar from the mid-1960s through 1994, with an economy based on cross-border jade trade with China and narcotics trafficking.
 In 2005, the KIO moved its headquarters from Pajau to Laiza, and established a military academy and training school.